(318) 257-2711 - email@example.com

 Dianne Maroney-Grigsby, LADA Choreographer, Artisti-in-Residence.
 A native of Norfolk, Virginia, Dianne left for New York in 1973.
 After joining the Alvin Ailey Repertory Ensemble, she toured extensively with that company.
 Dianne also performed with the Alvin Ailey American Dance Theatre in Europe, Asia, and Africa.

 In 1983, Dianne left her positions with Ailey as soloist, assistant artistic director of the Ailey Repertory Ensemble, and full-time faculty member at the Alvin Ailey American Dance Center to become artistic director of Orchesis Dance Company at Grambling State University (GSU).
 Since moving to Louisiana, Dianne received her BA degree from GSU and her MA degree in theatre from Louisiana Tech University (LTU).
-She is currently on faculty as dance instructor for both GSU and LTU’S School of Performing Arts.
+She is currently on faculty as dance instructor for both GSU and LTU’S School of Theatre.

 Dianne taught at Louisiana Dance Foundation’s Summer Dance Festivals from 1983-2007 and has set numerous award winning ballets on LDF’S resident dance company, Louisiana Dance Theatre (LDT) including I Won’t Let Go of My Faith, World Hunger, Red, Red II, Obsessions, Lacrimosus, Immortalis, Apotheosis, Many Different Roads, Long As I Got King Jesus, and I Believe I Can Fly.